how to understand plagiarism – and avoid it

 21. Notice that you place a number in brackets immediately after the quotation.
 The source of this quotation is given as a footnote at the bottom of the page, or as an endnote on a separate sheet at the end of your essay.

 22. The note gives full details of the source – as follows:

 1. Walter Allen, The English Novel, London: Chatto and Windus, 1964, p.243

 A bad case of plagiarism

 This video clip features the case of Ann Coulter.
-She is a best-selling American writer who has extremely right-wing views.
+She is a best-selling American writer and social critic who has extremely right-wing views.

 The film raises several plagiarism issues:

 - failure to quote accurately